Emergency Tariff of 1921

 The Emergency Tariff of 1921 of the United States was enacted on May 27, 1921.
-The Underwood Tariff, passed under President Woodrow Wilson, had Republican leaders in the United States Congress rush to create a temporary measure to ease the plight of farmers until a better solution could be put into place.
+The Underwood Tariff, passed under the Presidency of Woodrow Wilson, had Republican leaders in the United States Congress rush to create a temporary measure to ease the plight of farmers until a better solution could be put into place.
 With growing unrest in the American public, President Warren G. Harding and Congress passed the tariff.

+There was a high demand for American agricultural products during World War I, due to the serious disruption of European agriculture throughout the war years.
+In the aftermath of World War I, the European demand for American farm products declined, and the prices plummeted.Many farmers found themselves unable to meet their loan repayments.
+Additionally, overproduction was depressing the profitability of the agriculture industry.
+With falling prices, low demand, and overproduction, farmers faced a serious problem.
+The Emergency Tariff raised duties on most imported agricultural products, such as corn, wheat, sugar, wool, and meat.

 Causes

 In the 1920s, the most disconcerting economic issue was declining farm profits.
 From 1900 to 1920, American farmers had prospered while European agriculture suffered serious disruption during World War I, which made prices soar.

 In 1919, Europeans began to close their markets by implementing tariff barriers.
 The period of American agricultural prosperity caused by rising demand had ended by the early 1920s.
 While American farms continued to grow because of previous wartime price and technological advances, the European demand for American farm products declined, and prices plummeted.

 Wheat price fell from $2.50 to under $1.00 a bushel by late 1921.
 Many farmers found themselves unable to meet their loan repayments.
 Additionally, overproduction was depressing the profitability of the agriculture industry.
 With falling prices, low demand, and overproduction, farmers faced a serious problem.

 The Emergency Tariff raised duties on most imported agricultural products, such as corn, wheat, sugar, wool, and meat.